 - ¾ cup cashews

-- 1 zucchini , sliced in ½ inch pieces & then slices quartered
+- 1 zucchini , sliced into ½-inch rounds & then rounds quartered

-- To onion, add garlic, ginger, chili, potatoes and carrots.
-Cook 2 minutes.
+- To onion, add garlic, ginger, chili pepper, potatoes and carrots.
+Cook 2 minutes, stirring every so often.

-- Add curry powder and stock and cook an additional 12 to 15 minutes (uncovered) until potatoes and carrots are tender and stock roughly reduced by half.
+- Add curry powder and broth and cook an additional 12 to 15 minutes (uncovered) until potatoes and carrots are tender and broth is roughly reduced by half.

 - Add cauliflower, bell peppers, cream, salt, black pepper and cashews.
-Cover, simmer on low-ish for 10 minutes.
+Stir.
+Cover and simmer on low-ish heat for 10 minutes.

-- Add zucchini and cook 5 minutes more.
+- Stir in zucchini and cook 5 minutes more.

-- Garnish with cilantro and additional chili (if desired).
+- Garnish with cilantro and additional chili pepper (if desired).
 Enjoy!

 Nutrition (ESTIMATE ONLY)